IMSR Community Action Team

 To create a research culture where public and patient engagement and involvement is embedded into the fabric of what we do, we realize that this will require us to work together as a community to learn, adapt and commit to ways of working that value the contributions, experiences and skills of others who are affected by our research.

-IMSR has therefore established a cross-theme Community Action Team (CAT) comprised of PGRs and PostDocs who are passionate about engaging patients, diverse young people and the public with research.
-Working as a collaborative team, CAT will develop their public engagement skills and cascade their learning to others in the IMSR through mentoring and shadowing opportunities.
-They will support the wider involvement of the IMSR research community in institute-level IMSR community events – such as We Are IMSR Community Day – bridging links between different research themes to pull together a diverse, interesting and varied programme of public activities.
+IMSR has therefore established a cross-theme Community Action Team (CAT) comprised of PGRs and PostDocs who are passionate about engaging patients, diverse young people and the wider public with our research.
+Working as a collaborative team, CAT continue to develop their public engagement skills and cascade their learning to others in the IMSR through shadowing and general support.
+CAT plays an instrumental role in supporting the wider involvement of the IMSR research community in institute-level IMSR community events – such as We Are IMSR Community Day – which bridges links between different research themes to pull together a diverse, interesting and varied programme of public activities.
 By working together on key IMSR community events, we hope to reduce some of the challenges associated with researchers doing engagement activities alone, whilst also raising the profile of the IMSR as a whole.

 Events will focus on the priority audiences identified by the IMSR community during internal consultation related to our engagement and involvement strategy.
 This includes: